Surprise Squad helps ease the cost for Big E fairgoers

 WEST SPRINGFIELD, MA (WGGB/WSHM) - It's the first full week of the Big E and between the food, the drinks, rides, souvenirs, and admission costs, it can be a pricey day, so the Western Mass News Surprise Squad decided to catch a few lucky fairgoers at the gates who are looking to have some fun.

-"[We're the Western Mass News and Big Y Surprise Squad and we'd love to buy all your tickets in today!
+"[We're the Western Mass News and Big Y Surprise Squad and we'd love to buy all your tickets in today!]
 Really?
-Oh my gosh!
-What do you say?" asked one fairgoer.
+Oh my gosh," one fairgoer tells us.

 "Thank you!" exclaimed one youth.